NeuroLINCS/neurolincs.github.io/_publications/17_A-comparison-of-mRNA-sequencing-with-random-primed-and-3-directed-libraries.md

 ---
-title: "A comparison of mRNA sequencing with random primed and 3-directed libraries"
+title: "A comparison of mRNA sequencing with random primed and 3 directed libraries"
 excerpt: ""
 year: 2017
 author: Leslie Thompson